Exporting dates to Europe

 Dates compete in the European market with all the other types of dried fruits, as well as fresh fruit.
 Marketing competition from the fresh sector includes claims about sugar levels in dried fruit and the risk of dried fruit to dental health, since they stick to consumers’ teeth.
 However, the International Council for Nut and Dried Fruit counters the competition with information claiming there is unconvincing evidence of too high levels of sugar in dried fruit.

 Major company competition comes from the primary producing countries.
-Some examples include Sharmeen Foods (Pakistan), Midtrans (Pakistan), Parsun Day (Iran), AHT (Iran), Anahita (Iran), Horchani Dates (Tunisia), Cap Bon Frigorifique Plus (Tunisia), Biosca Tamara (Tunisia), Agrimax (United Arab Emirates), KMG Robust (United Arab Emirates), Al Jameel International (United Arab Emirates), Bateel (Saudi Arabia) and Sed Oasis (Algeria).
+Some examples include Sharmeen Foods (Pakistan), Midtrans (Pakistan), Parsun Day (Iran), AHT (Iran), Anahita (Iran), SunExport (Iran), Horchani Dates (Tunisia), Cap Bon Frigorifique Plus (Tunisia), Biosca Tamara (Tunisia), Agrimax (United Arab Emirates), KMG Robust (United Arab Emirates), Al Jameel International (United Arab Emirates), Bateel (Saudi Arabia) and Sed Oasis (Algeria).

 - Introduce modern cultivation techniques in your production of dates.
 Better technology will increase your productivity and quality and reduce costs.
 For example, the implementation of selective manual pollination will increase yields.